-Aitkin County Community Corrections remains committed to providing the opportunity for staff to access other training and educational opportunities that keeps them current on professional practices.
+Aitkin County Community Corrections remains committed to providing the opportunity for staff to access training and educational opportunities that keeps them current on professional practices.
 The Director has regular meetings with staff to determine training needs and available resources.
-We attempt to maximize limited training resources by facilitating in-house training when it is possible and collaborating with outside agencies in training evidence-based practices (EBP).
+We attempt to maximize limited training resources by facilitating in-house or online training when it is possible and by collaborating with outside agencies for training in evidence-based practices (EBP).